 At First National Realty Partners, we always calculate the Effective Annual Rate for our potential purchases.
 To learn more about our current property offerings, click here.

 The Effective Annual Rate is the rate of interest earned on a loan or commercial real estate investment as a result of compounding over time.
-It is a helpful way to compare different loans or investments that compound over a different number of periods.
+This metric is a helpful way to compare different loans or investments that compound over a different number of periods.

 In most cases, the effective rate is higher than the “nominal” rate, which quotes an annual rate regardless of the number of compounding periods.
 The more compounding periods, the higher the rate.